The motivic Igusa zeta function of a space monomial curve with a plane semigroup: Poles of the motivic zeta function of a space monomial curve

 Roughly speaking, we obtain the topological zeta function $Z^{top}_Y(s)$ for $s \in \co$ by substituting $T = \Lmb^{-s}$ in $Z^{mot}_Y(T)$ and taking the limit $\Lmb \rightarrow 1$.
 Formally, one should first specialize to the \emph{Hodge zeta function}, using Hodge polynomials, and then to the topological zeta function.
 In this way, we get the following expression for the topological zeta function associated with a space monomial curve $Y \subset \co^{g+1}$:

 The candidate poles of this rational function are clearly $-g$ and $-\frac{\nu_i}{N_i}$ for $i=1, \ldots, g,$ which correspond to the possible poles for the motivic zeta function.
-Therefore, we will prove the stronger result that each of these candidates is an actual pole of $Z^{top}_Y(s)$, implying the same for $Z^{mot}_Y(T)$.
+Therefore, we will prove the stronger result that each of these candidates is an actual pole of $Z^{top}_Y(s)$.

 \begin{ex} We consider the two curves $Y_1$ and $Y_2$ from Example~\ref{ExMotivic}.
 Applying the above specialization yields and from which we clearly see that all candidate poles are actual poles.
-Again, both these topological zeta functions were also found using a principalization in~\cite{P}. \end{ex}
+Again, both these topological zeta functions were also found using a principalization in~\cite[Chapter 7]{P}. \end{ex}

 We start with remarking the following inequalities between the candidate poles.

 \begin{lem} The candidate poles can be ordered as In particular, this implies that every candidate pole is possibly an actual pole of order $1$. \end{lem}